 that I’ve owned for 10 years and it’s still in perfectly good condition.
 Can’t beat that.
 I own two lightweight Capilene tops and four heavier weight ones for winter and shoulder season hiking.

 I mainly wear these Patagonia Capilene Lightweight Bottoms

 for sleeping on backpacking trips, except in very hot weather, because they help keep my insulation clean and they’re so comfortable.
 Of course, they also add a noticeable amount of extra insulation to my sleep system when I need it.
 I’ve also used them as backup underwear when my boxer shorts fall apart unexpectedly and I need chafing protection until I can resupply.
 Ditto on what I said above about the Capilene Lightweight Crew shirts.
+You can wash them, dry them, and they don’t fall apart like wool underwear.
 I’m still using the baselayer bottoms I bought 10 years ago and they’re in excellent shape.
 I own two pairs.

 Under Armour Original 6″ Boxers

 I’ve been wearing polyester Under Amour Original 6″ boxers